noud-github/pam-unixsock/README.md

 No warranty is provided for this software.
 Please see the complete terms of the GNU General Public License for details or contact the author.

-Later version Copyright (c) 2025 Miek Gieben
+Later versions Copyright (c) 2025 Miek Gieben